-Mr. Kaplan regularly represents issuers, private equity firms, and underwriters in public and private offerings of debt and equity securities, and he also counsels public and private companies on disclosure, corporate governance, finance and general corporate matters.
-Mr. Kaplan is ranked as a leading lawyer by Chambers Global (2016–2020) and Chambers USA (2016–2019), which praises his “deep subject matter expertise,” his “encyclopedic knowledge of the securities law” and “cutting-edge legal advice and top-notch service,” as well as describes him as a “fantastic” and “extremely responsive” advisor, who provides “practical, useful advice and guidance” and “cuts to the chase and makes complicated issues clear.”
-He is also recognized by The Legal 500 US (2016–2019), which notes that he is “a top-notch specialist,” and “a trusted adviser you can rely on,” and IFLR1000 (2020) for his work on debt offerings.
+Mr. Kaplan regularly represents issuers, private equity firms and underwriters in public and private offerings of debt and equity securities, and he also counsels public and private companies on disclosure, corporate governance, finance and general corporate matters.
+Mr. Kaplan is ranked as a leading lawyer by Chambers Global (2016–2023) and Chambers USA (2016–2023), which notes that he is “a very experienced lawyer” whose “judgment is excellent in that he balances well the law and the business needs.”
+He has received praise for his “deep subject matter expertise,” his “encyclopedic knowledge of the securities law” and “cutting-edge legal advice and top-notch service.”
+Clients have also described him as a “fantastic” and “extremely responsive” advisor, who provides “practical, useful advice and guidance” and “cuts to the chase and makes complicated issues clear.”
+He is also recognized as a leading lawyer by The Legal 500 US (2016–2023), which has noted that he is “a top-notch specialist,” and “a trusted adviser you can rely on,” and by IFLR1000 (2022) for his work on debt offerings.

 Mr. Kaplan is a frequent author on legal developments affecting the capital markets.
-He is a co-editor-in-chief of the Debevoise & Plimpton Insider Trading & Disclosure Update and a contributing author to the Debevoise & Plimpton Governance Round-Up and Private Equity Report.
+He is a co-editor-in-chief of the Debevoise & Plimpton Insider Trading & Disclosure Update and the Debevoise & Plimpton Governance Round-Up and is a contributing author to the Debevoise & Plimpton Private Equity Report.
 Mr. Kaplan was a member of the Law360 Editorial Advisory Board (2015).

 Mr. Kaplan was selected as a David Rockefeller Fellow for the Class of 2015–2016 by the Partnership for New York City.